Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Asymmetry Reprocessing

 \subsubsection{Results}

-The results for the two cases are given in Table \ref{table:results_np}.
-We note that both ratios satisfy the rough condition of Eq.~\ref{Eq:Bcond} that $B'/B \lesssim 5$, ensuring that the dark confinement scale lies above the visible confinement scale.
+The results for the neutron portal are given in Table \ref{table:results_np}.
+We note that the ratio satisfies the rough condition of Eq.~\ref{Eq:Bcond} that $B'/B \lesssim 5$, ensuring that the dark confinement scale lies above the visible confinement scale.
 From Eq.~\ref{Eq:5ratio}, and taking $\Lambda_{\mathrm{QCD}} \sim 200$ MeV, we can also calculate the dark confinement scale $\Lambda_{\DM}$.
 This then allows us to restrict the permissible values of $\rho$, as given in the last column of the table.
-These are determined from Fig.~1 in the original paper \cite{Lonsdale:2018xwd}, which plots $\Lambda_{\DM}$ against $\rho$ for a selection of different choices for the spectrum of Yukawa couplings to $\Phi_2$.
-For a given value of $\Lambda_{\DM}$, we can only choose values of $\rho$ for which the necessary Yukawa spectrum matches the conditions on $y_2^t$ for each case.
-We note that in this simplified analysis, the neutron portal can successfully reprocess the asymmetries over regions of both large and small values of $\rho$; thus, it seems applicable as the asymmetry transfer mechanism over a wide region of parameter space.
+This restriction is determined from Fig.~1 in the original paper \cite{Lonsdale:2018xwd}, which plots $\Lambda_{\DM}$ against $\rho$ for a selection of different choices for the spectrum of Yukawa couplings to $\Phi_2$.
+For the given value of $\Lambda_{\DM}$, we can only choose values of $\rho$ for which the necessary Yukawa spectrum matches the requirement that $y_2^h = 1$.
+We note that in this simplified analysis, the neutron portal successfully reprocess the asymmetries for smaller values of $\rho$, due to the requirements on the dark Yukawa couplings.

-\subsection{The Lepton Portal}
+\subsection{The lepton portal}

 The effective interaction mediating this portal involves a lepton doublet and a Higgs doublet from each sector, and is given by

 where the indices $i, j = 1, 2, 3$ and $a, b = 1, 2$ specify the lepton generation and Higgs doublet number, respectively.